foo123/FILTER.js/readme.md

 * _polar()_  Transform image to polar coords (TODO)
 * _cartesian()_  Inverse of polar (TODO)

-Geometric Map  Filters cannot be combined very easily since they operate on multiple pixels at a time.
+Geometric Map  Filters cannot be combined very easily.
 Use a composite filter (see below)

 In order to use a geometric filter do the following: